syn990/SYN-RTOS/README.md

 The folders included are currenty not required at all for SYN-RTOS.

+# /network_scripts
-- network_scripts ~ Some network related scripts
+Some network related scripts

--- eno1-wlan0_bridge.sh # will provide an ethernet port with a route to the internet.
+- eno1-wlan0_bridge.sh # will provide an ethernet port with a route to the internet.

--- ip-configure.sh # which will set an IP if you can't use DHCP and are lazy.
+- ip-configure.sh # which will set an IP if you can't use DHCP and are lazy.

+# /xibo-related
-- xibo-related ~ Archiso files used for an automated Digital-signage player.
+Archiso files used for an automated Digital-signage player.
+It's possible once the main and future xibo branches are complete these script will:
+- Be simple to clone the main branch to make changes to the installer script before running it.
+- Have a clear folder structure so copying configuration files is easier to intergrate into the script.
+- Have more variation in the deployment tasks being crafted.

-It's possible once the main and future xibo branches are complete it will provide a basic framework for creating other meta-distrobutions
+- Provide a basic framework for creating other meta-distrobutions